liferay/liferay-docs/develop/tutorials/articles/260-forms/01-form-field-types/00-intro.markdown

 ## Anatomy of a Field Type Module [](id=anatomy-of-a-field-type-module)

-The `dynamic-data-mapping-type-*` modules in @product@'s source code are good templates to follow when developing your own field types.
-For example, look at the directory structure of the `dynamic-data-mapping-type-paragraph` module (version 3.0.0):
+All form field type modules have a similar structure.
+Here's the directory structure of the `dynamic-data-mapping-type-time` module (version 3.0.0):

     .babelrc
     .npmbundlerrc